BhatiaDivtej/Smart-Scraper-with-OpenAI/README.md

 # Chatting with a Website
+Created by Divtej Bhatia
+MIT License

-### Potential Application for A50:
+### Potential Application for businesses / canbe used for web scrapping complex and continuously evolving websites.

 - Use a set of questions to get standard response froma website html.
 Use OPENAi's chat gpt to do so.

 Chat with a website using Apify and ChatGPT.
-Based on https://github.com/peterw/Chat-with-Github-Repo
+Based on https://github.com/peterw/Chat-with-Github-Repo (Open Source MIT License)

 ## Setup